 2.2.
-Carré d'Or:
+Carré d'Or

-Carré d'Or is a Street Mall totaling 22,000 sqm located in Perpignan, dedicated to the family. and the home environment, It offers a wide range of food options, 9 medium-sized stores, 37 shops and service points, 6 restaurants and 750 parking spaces.
+Carré d'Or is a Street Mall totaling 22,000 sqm located in Perpignan, dedicated to the family.
+It offers a wide range of food options, 9 medium-sized stores, 37 shops and service points, 6 restaurants and 750 parking spaces.